kestra-io/docs/content/docs/configuration/index.md

 #### Disable Tutorial Flows

-To disable the tutorial flows, set the `tutorial-flows` property to `false` in your configuration file.
+To disable the tutorial flows, set the `tutorialFlows` property to `false` in your configuration file.

 ```yaml
 kestra: